-As described in more detail in Chapter 2, reasonably foreseeable compliance responses associated with CCS actions include the modification of existing or new industrial facilities to capture CO2 emissions and construction of new infrastructure, such as pipelines, wells, and other surface facilities within or near the emitting facility, to enable the transport and injection of CO2 into a geologic formation for sequestration.
-CCS actions may also result in increased transportation, such as truck, rail, and barge transit, to transport CO2 from the industrial facilities to the sequestration sites.
-The transport distances and pipeline construction requirements for the captured CO2 would vary depending on the locations of specific industrial sources of the captured CO2 and proposed underground formations.
+As described in more detail in Chapter 2, reasonably foreseeable compliance responses associated with CCS actions include the modification of existing or new industrial facilities to capture CO_2 emissions and construction of new infrastructure, such as pipelines, wells, and other surface facilities within or near the emitting facility, to enable the transport and injection of CO_2 into a geologic formation for sequestration.
+CCS actions may also result in increased transportation, such as truck, rail, and barge transit, to transport CO_2 from the industrial facilities to the sequestration sites.
+The transport distances and pipeline construction requirements for the captured CO_2 would vary depending on the locations of specific industrial sources of the captured CO_2 and proposed underground formations.
 On-site energy generation and storage are key mitigation strategies involving PV electricity generation, battery storage, and microgrid systems.
 Increased electricity demand will be met by increased generation, both on-site and off-site.

 While there are currently three direct air capture facilities in the world, this technology is evolving.
 The design of future facilities could vary considerably, ranging from tall, multi-story structures to low-profile structures covering a potentially large area of land.
 In addition, large-scale renewable energy facilities would be developed alongside direct air capture projects to supply power.
-Overall, direct air capture facilities could affect any type of outdoor recreation resources that involve large land areas, such as off-highway motorized recreation, non-motorized recreation activities were displaced by direct air capture projects, additional use pressure would be transferred to other, similar recreation resource lands in the same region of the projects.
+Overall, direct air capture facilities could affect any type of outdoor recreation resources that involve large land areas, such as off-highway motorized recreation, non-motorized recreational travel (such as hiking, horseback riding, cycling), and hunting.
+If these recreation activities were displaced by direct air capture projects, additional use pressure would be transferred to other, similar recreation resource lands in the same region of the projects.
 Depending on the size and location of these facilities, access to and the quality of recreation resources could be adversely affected.
 This impact would be potentially significant.